Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 6. U.S. Census Bureau.
 (2025).
 “World Population Day: July 11, 2025.”
 Link

-11. If primates already seem too intelligent for this argument, go further back - to when our ancestors were fish, or single-celled organisms in the primordial ocean.
+15. If primates already seem too intelligent for this argument, go further back - to when our ancestors were fish, or single-celled organisms in the primordial ocean, or just lifeless atoms bouncing into each other.
 At some point, the non-intelligence of our lineage becomes undeniable.
 And remember: they really are our ancestors.

 Updated: